-Microfiber FAQ's Answered
+Spiff Towels Microfiber FAQ's Answered

 Isn't Soap and Water The Best Way to Clean?

 They are looking for ways to avoid purchasing and using these expensive cleaning products that use chemicals to act as detergents and soaps.
 These chemicals have been shown to cause skin and allergic reactions, to disrupt our hormones and immune systems and undermine our bodies natural defenses against germs.
 Another concern is the residue left behind when using chemically based cleaning products, both in the air and those flushed down the drain.
 The chemicals gradually build up in the environment to cause pollution in our air and water ways.

 What Makes Microfiber Different?

 The fibers in a high quality microfiber cloth are split.
 This splitting makes the fibers so small you cannot actually see them, much smaller than the fibers in a cotton cloth.
-Cotton fibers are actually gigantic in comparison so over the same amount of surface the microfiber towel has millions more fibers.
+Cotton fibers are actually gigantic in comparison so over the same amount of surface the microfiber towel has millions more fibers than cotton.

 How Are Microfiber Cloths Made?

 Generally microfiber is made of 2 ingredients, Polyester and Polyamide, which is another name for nylon.
 T

 Much of the microfiber you buy in the box stores are not split and are in fact of low quality.
 If the packaging doesn’t say they are split they aren’t, and if the fibers are not split then the cleaning effectiveness is lost!
 One way to tell if your woven microfiber is high quality is if it sticks just a bit to your hands.
 That is the split fibers grabbing the surface of your skin.

 Does Microfiber Really Attract Dirt Like a Magnet?
 Yes in fact it does!

 In addition to the split microfibers and open spaces microfiber is effective for cleaning because during the splitting process the fibers become positively charged.
 Since dirt and dust are negatively charged the positive charge of the microfiber attracts it like a magnet and holds it there in the cloth.
 The force of the magnetism in your microfiber will hold onto the dust and dirt while you move over many dirty surfaces allowing for quick cleaning.
 The particles it picks up are held securely in the fibers until washed in hot water when the fibers uncurl and release them into the water to be flushed down the drain.

 Do the Size of the Fibers Effect How Well a Microfiber Cloth Cleans?
 High quality microfiber cloth like ours has fibers 1/200th the size of human hair and can pick up very tiny bacteria.

 In average cloths, the split fibers are about 3-5 micrometers in diameter which makes them about the same size as typical bacteria(1-5 microns) but bigger than most viruses (generally smaller than 0.5 microns)

 In these average microfiber cloths the fibers are 10-50 times thinner than a human hair.
 A high quality microfiber has fibers that are 1/200th the size of human hair and so these very tiny fibers can pick up the very tiny bacteria much better than average microfibers and are effective for removing 99% of bacteria and at least some viruses.

 What is the Best Way to Use Microfiber Cloths?

 You should use your microfiber cloths just slightly damp and with no soap at all leaving all those millions of fibers empty and available for picking up dirt and bacteria.
 When you have finished wiping your surfaces flush the dirt and bacteria down the sink by rinsing your cloth thoroughly with warm running water or tossing it in the washing machine.

 The best detergent for microfiber is a fragrance free product or simply toss 1/2 cup of vinegar into the rinse cycle once in a while to rejuvenate your cloth and remove residues.
 When drying them use a warm, rather than hot, cycle or hang them to dry if you like.